- What do I need to know about quitting?

 The nicotine inhaler may not be as useful for smokeless tobacco users, as it’s designed to look and feel like a cigarette.
 The nicotine patch gives a steady dose of nicotine, but may not help with strong cravings.
 Still, the patch may be more useful for people who prefer once-a-day convenience.
-A 2007 study compared higher-dose nicotine patches with the usual NRT doses in heavy users of smokeless tobacco.
-The researchers found that higher doses were more helpful in reducing withdrawal symptoms.
+Studies using higher-dose nicotine patches in heavy users of smokeless tobacco have found that the higher doses were more helpful in both reducing withdrawal symptoms and increasing quit rates.

 No matter which type of NRT you choose, make sure to follow the package instructions and don’t use any tobacco, including smokeless tobacco, when using a nicotine replacement.

 NRT products are supposed to roughly match the amount of nicotine you get from NRT to the amount you typically took in through tobacco.
 It can be more of a challenge to get the dose right for smokeless tobacco users, since NRT products are labeled for smokers.

 In general, a person who uses more than 3 cans of snuff or 3 pouches of tobacco a week is thought of as a heavy user, and would typically use the higher doses of NRT (the dose for heavy smokers).
 Those who use 2 to 3 cans or pouches per week would usually try the moderate doses, and those who use less than 2 would start with the lowest doses of NRT.
 If you have decided to try NRT, discuss your dose with your doctor before you quit tobacco.